romaninsh/terms/frontend/content/blog/data/disjoint-subtypes-in-php.md

 # Disjoint Subtypes in PHP

-The pattern of disjoint subtypes have been helping me throughout my PHP career.
-I started using it back in 2003 [when I was building a web portal](http://web.archive.org/web/20030204095702/http://team.void.lv/) for our schools "computer club", however later I was using the approach in some of the commercial projects too.
+The pattern of disjoint subtypes has been helping me throughout my PHP career.
+I started using it back in 2003 [when I was building a web portal] for our schools "computer club" (http://web.archive.org/web/20030204095702/http://team.void.lv/).
+However, I later used the approach with commercial projects.

 I'd like to tell you more about Disjoint Subtypes approach, what are the benefits of the approach and how it can be implemented and used efficiently in modern PHP.